Zoom Meeting SDKs

-Zoom Client SDKs allow new and existing applications to integrate a rich subset of features that are available in the Zoom Client app.
+Zoom Meeting SDKs allow new and existing applications to integrate a rich subset of features that are available in the Zoom Client app.

-Offered on all major native platforms, Zoom Client SDKs are designed to be:
+Offered on all major native platforms, Zoom Meeting SDKs are designed to be:

 Easy to use: Simple imported libraries and packages allow you to quickly implement the Zoom meeting platform into new and existing applications.